 In 2008, SOS Children’s Village Makeni won the award for NGO of the Year (photo: SOS archives)

 SOS Children’s Villages began working in Makeni in 2007 due to the great number of children in need in the region.
 Makeni was a rebel stronghold during the civil war and the town is still feeling the long-term effects of the violence.

-For children from the region who can no longer live with their parents, twelve SOS families can provide a loving home for up to 120 children.
-In each family, the children live with their brothers and sisters, affectionately cared for by their SOS mother.
+Care in families: For children from the region who can no longer live with their parents, SOS families can provide a loving home.
+In each family, the children live with their brothers and sisters, affectionately cared for by their SOS parent.